NREL/HOPP/README.md

     NREL_API_EMAIL=your.name@email.com
     ```

-8. Verify setup by running tests:
+7. Verify setup by running tests:
     ```
     pytest tests/hopp
     ```

-2. To set up `NREL_API_KEY` for resource downloads, first refer to section 7 and 8 above.
+8. To set up `NREL_API_KEY` for resource downloads, first refer to section 6 and 7 above.
 But for the `.env` file method,
    the file should go in the working directory of your Python project, e.g. directory from where you run `python`.

 ## Getting Started